Falmouth-Games-Academy/comp140-gam160-game/CodingConventions.md

 ### Except in Math functions
 Rationale for the math exception is that most math functions are inline, and the header is very large.
 As a programmer it's easier and faster to write and update math functions where they are.
 This may change in the future noting the aformentioned benefits of separate definitions.

+### Except in subclass GetType functions
+Rationale is that when it's on the same line, it is both easier to write and easier to interpret the object type.